If you're thinking seriously about cutting the cord and streaming your way to entertainment bliss, Amazon Channels should be in focus.

 How Much Does Amazon Channels Cost?

-Amazon Channels is free to access for Prime members, but you'll need to pay individual subscription fees for individual channels.
-So for instance, if you want access to HBO, you'll get a 30-day free trial and then you'll be required to pay $14.99 per month for access to that programming.
+The ability to subscribe to Amazon Channels is exclusive to Prime members, but you'll need to pay individual subscription fees for individual channels.
+So for instance, if you want access to HBO, you'll get a 7-day free trial and then you'll be required to pay $14.99 per month for access to that programming.
 If you only want access to PBS Kids, however, you'll need to pay $4.99 per month after a 7-day trial.

 Basically, the cost will vary depending on which Channels you want to subscribe to and how many you're interested in.